 This information hub has been put together by our specialists to support and assist in building a better understanding of what the arrangements mean for you.
 Our briefing notes below highlight key Brexit-related changes that may be of particular relevance to our clients.
 We also regularly post articles and news relating to this ever-changing area, and you will find easy access to all Brexit-related articles posted on our website, via the links at the bottom of this page.

-Key considerations at the end of the Brexit transition period:
+Key considerations for public authorities at the end of the Brexit transition period:

 Changes to existing and future contracts